 One of the first questions everyone asks me is, where did you stay in Paris?
-With so many options, Airbnb, Vrbo and local rental agencies, it was hard to decide.
-In the end, I chose “Lodgis”, no particular reason except that I thought they had a great selection of affordable options, which was key for me.
-I was careful to do my homework, searching for any negative reviews, which “Lodgis” didn’t have.
+It was hard to decide with so many options, such as Airbnb, Vrbo and local rental agencies.
+Ultimately, I chose Lodgis for no particular reason except that they had a great selection of affordable options, which was vital for me.
+I was careful to do my homework, searching for any negative reviews, which Lodgis didn’t have.

-My apartment was a cute one-bedroom in the 7th arrondissement, calling it, “Ikea chic”.
-It was in need of a fresh coat of paint and a new tv (if only to watch the news), none the less, the price was right and it worked for me.
-It was tempting to decorate, I was desperate to add my touch, wondering…who hangs artwork two feet from the ceiling?
-Around the corner from me was a lovely flower shop, it was a feast for the eyes, beautiful blooms everywhere.
-I loaded up with my favourite, lilies, my personal touch, it was all my little place needed.
-I am a true believer of, you get what you pay for, which was, a budget-friendly, no-frills, in a good neighbourhood, apartment.
-Perfect!
+My apartment was a cute one-bedroom in the 7 ème, Champ des Mars, calling it Ikea chic.
+It needed a fresh coat of paint and a new TV (if only to watch the news).
+Nonetheless, the price was right, and it worked for me.
+It was tempting to decorate, and I was desperate to add my touch, wondering, who hangs artwork two feet from the ceiling?
+Around the corner from me was a lovely flower shop filled with beautiful blooms everywhere.
+I loaded up with my favourite lilies, this being my personal touch, and it was all my little Pied á Terre needed.

 Cafes were open until the last person was ready to leave.
-There were a few evenings when the windows needed to be shut, Justin Bieber’s “Despacito” blaring outside during the wee hours of the night, will forever be in my head.
+There were a few loud evenings when the windows needed to be closed.
+Especially while Justin Bieber’s “Despacito” was blaring outside during the wee hours of the night.
+This will forever be in my head.
 Let’s not forget the scooters!
-I’ll spare you the details, but, why does one need to rev their bike for half an hour?
+I’ll spare you the details, but why must anyone rev their motorbike for half an hour?
 So annoying!
-I enjoyed the occasional opera performance by an anonymous drunk, good enough to get an applause, don’t worry, I stayed in bed.
+I enjoyed the occasional opera performance by an anonymous drunk, good enough to get applause.
+Don’t worry; I stayed in bed.

-To my friend, who couldn’t make it, one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love, in my “Pied a terre”.
+To my friend who couldn’t make it, one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love in my Pied á Terre.